 Car-free villages in Switzerland have a certain magic about them, especially since many of them still have traditional houses.
-Often, these are mountain getaways where you are surrounded by the beauty of the mountains, the peace and quiet, and the true essence of the Swiss Alps.
+Often, these are mountain getaways where you are surrounded by the beauty of the mountains, the peace, and the true essence of the Swiss Alps.
+Check out these top-notch car-free villages in Switzerland and my thoughts on them, straight from my own experiences.

 Below is a list of car-free villages in Switzerland, should you wish to visit one.